neerajsingh0101/neeto_grow_ruby-deprecated-on-10th-jan-2023/README.md

 ## Usage

-neetoInsights has tracks 2 entities: `user` and `company`.
-You need to figure out the models in your application that correspond to these two entities and then map them together.
+neetoInsights tracks 2 entities: `user` and `company`.
+You need to figure out the models in your application that correspond to these two entities and then map them to `user` and `company`.
 Mapping involves including a module from the gem in your model and defining a few mandatory attributes and as many custom attributes as you need.

 Suppose in your application `OrganizationUser` is the user model and `Organization` is the company to which user belongs.
 Follow the steps below to integrate them with neetoInsights: